changecase/qmlbook/en/ch04/index.rst

 .. index:: qmlscene, properties, scripting, binding, syntax

 QML is a declarative language used to describe the user interface of your application.
-It breaks down the user interface into smaller elements, which can be combined to components.
+It breaks down the user interface into smaller elements, which can be combined into components.
 QML describes the look and the behavior of these user interface elements.
 This user interface description can be enriched with JavaScript code to provide simple but also more complex logic.
 In this perspective it follows the HTML-JavaScript pattern but QML is designed from the ground up to describe user interfaces not text-documents.

-In its simplest way QML is a hierarchy of elements.
-Child elements inherit the coordinate system from the parent.
+In its simplest form, QML is a hierarchy of elements.
+Child elements inherit the coordinate system from their parent.
 An ``x,y`` coordinate is always relative to the parent.

 .. image:: assets/scene.png